 13. Conflict of Interest

-Independent Contractor agrees to promptly advise CPC of the existence of any present and/or future potential Conflict of Interest, as more fully described in Appendix “B”, and made a part fully hereof to this Agreement.
+Independent Contractor agrees to promptly advise CPC of the existence of any present and/or future potential Conflict of Interest, as fully described below, and made a part fully hereof to this Agreement.

 All notices to be given with respect to this Agreement shall be given to CPC and Independent Contractor at the addresses shown below.